Shalom Nagar: Execution of Adolf Eichmann

 Nagar was given a two-week vacation and sent to complete his high school equivalency exams, subsequently returning to work as the prison's switchboard operator.
 He had to pass Eichmann's cell to get to his office.
 Such was his fear of this that he said that he had two guards escort him every day.
 He once tried it alone, but fell down the stairs when he was startled by his own shadow on a glass door, thinking it was Eichmann's ghost.
 In the following years, Nagar suffered from post-traumatic stress disorder and nightmares, and feared Eichmann was following him.
-In Hatalyan, Nagar said of this period: "After that I became religious.
+In The Hangman, Nagar said of this period: "After that I became religious.
 I started wearing a yarmulke and going to synagogue, praying, putting on tefillin, keeping the Sabbath.
 I went to study ritual slaughter.
 And I kept at it.
 I felt better".

+Mann claims that after the execution, Nagar became aware of his "subjugation" as a Mizrahi.
+He explains that the separation of punishment and revenge relied on imposing the "dirty work" of execution on a disempowered member of society, casting them as an outsider whose membership in the Jewish community was dependent on detachment from "our founding trauma".
+Mann argues that Nagar functioned as a scapegoat: attempting to heal victims of the Holocaust resulted in the transfer of trauma to him.
+This, Mann argues, helps us understand the "circles of potential harms of criminal adjudication".